shefalishr95/Object-detection-using-YOLOv8-and-RT-DETR/README.md

   - **Confusion Matrix**: Prediction errors.
   - **Precision and Recall**: Measures of the model's identification and classification performance.

 - **Benchmarking**: Results from each configuration were compared to determine the best performing setup.
-YOLOv8 and RT-DETR models were assessed based on mAP scores, precision, recall, and other metrics.
+YOLOv8 and RT-DETR models were assessed based on mAP scores, precision and recall.

+Due to resource limitations, comprehensive tuning of hyperparameters such as optimizers and learning rates was not feasible.
+Future work will focus on extending hyperparameter tuning, enhancing experiment design, and integrating inference metrics to provide a more complete assessment.

 ## Results